In this article, I take a look at some of the best yanagiba knives on the market today.

 Sakai Takayuki is one of the most famous knife brands in Japan.
 They are based in the city of Sakai, which is considered the home of Japanese knives.

-This particular yanagiba is made with Silver-3 (i.e. Ginsan) stainless steel.
+This particular yanagiba is made with Silver-3 (i.e. Ginsan or Gingami No. 3) stainless steel.
 It is considered a higher-end stainless steel type that offers excellent cutting performance equivalent to high-carbon shirogami steel (i.e. white steel).
 It is one of the few stainless steels that is used to produce professional-level, traditional Japanese knife types like yanagiba.
 The hardness of this knife is rated around HRC 59-61.

 The knife is lightweight and features a typical traditional wooden handle.